clawoflight/clawoflight.github.io/_posts/scripture/2015-05-11-The-toughts-of-man-are-but-a-breath.md

 ---
-title: The thoughts of man are but a breath
+title: The Thoughts of Man Are but a Breath
 description: God knows everything we do, and, more importantly, that we cannot do anything.
 He instructs us and does not forsake his people, but will also judge humanity when his day comes.
 layout: post
 category: scripture